TL;DR

-This guide explains what an AI agentic service desk really is, how it differs from traditional and AI-assisted service desks, and what a realistic, mature framework looks like as we move into 2026.
+This guide explains what an AI agentic service desk really is, how it differs from traditional and AI-assisted models, the core capabilities that define it, and what a realistic, mature framework looks like in 2026.

 To understand why agentic service desks matter, it helps to look at how support works today, even in organizations that claim to be AI-enabled.